askebos/enchantments/content/_index.md

 {{% alert %}}

 Would you like to present some **work-in-progress** at our virtual meetings?
-[Contact us](/events/cfp_work_in_progress) with a title, an abstract of 200-400 words, and a brief bio.
+[Contact us](/events/cfp_work_in_progress) by **October 15** with a title, an abstract of 200-400 words, and a brief bio.
 Presentations are 10-15 minutes, followed by a discussion.
 Please include your time zone and preferred dates (Thursdays or Fridays) in your message.

 {{% /alert %}}